 Following that logic, Blaster-A, the first worm, was pretty darn lucky.
 Reports are beginning to filter out about whom it hit.
 J.C.
 Penney Co. was infected Wednesday morning and a 3M Corp. plant in Minnesota had to be shut down because of the worm.

 No one can say definitively how much damage the worm actually caused.
 Computer Economics estimates the damages thus far at $500 million, and RedSiren pegs it at about $320 million.
-Those figures reflect the loss of
+Those figures reflect the loss of productivity and downtime for organizations.
+The worm itself doesn't have a malicious payload to explicitly damage systems, but it could cause systems to crash and performance to lag.

 One of its variants drops a backdoor Trojan into systems when infecting them.
 "It's just a standard backdoor Trojan with a couple of twists," said Vincent Gullotto, vice president of McAfee AVERT.
 Researchers are still trying to figure out the exact purpose of such a move.